 - Medications: A variety of anti-allergy drugs are available.
-These drugs include antihistamines, steroids (cortisone), cyclosporine, and newer drugs such as oclacitinib.
+These drugs include antihistamines, steroids (cortisone), cyclosporine, and newer drugs such as oclacitinib and lokivetmab.
 Some dogs develop side-effects from taking certain anti-itch medications, such as steroids.
 Different anti-allergy medications may need to be tried because not every medication works in all pets.

 - Allergen specific immunotherapy: Immunotherapy involves giving a series of diluted allergens based on what your dog is allergic to.
 Allergen-specific immunotherapy makes dogs less sensitive to their allergens and 60-80% of patients improve on immunotherapy.
 However, improvement on immunotherapy takes time and it is important try the immunotherapy for several months so it can take effect.
 When helpful, immunotherapy is usually continued life-long but can be given less frequently over time.